 We first discussed this trend on the blog in October – but it bears repeating, especially as companies cut back in the face of economic uncertainty.
 In the past, meeting rooms were connected mainly by wires, going in and out of computers and into TVs, giving the room a messy appearance and users a headache.
 If you’ve ever played a game of “follow the cord to the correct outlet,” you know how frustrating this can be.

 In 2023, we’ll likely see a broader shift to software-driven AV experiences, with more businesses connecting to their speakers and cameras via Bluetooth-enabled devices, rather than plugging into a central console.
 While this method can take longer for employees to master, it allows for quicker installation, fewer tangled cords and significant amounts of capital saved on unnecessary cables.

 A Screen-Heavy Environment Calls for AVoIP

 Software might be the right choice for reducing cords in one room, but what if your AV project covers an entire office?
 Or even a church, or college?
 Bigger AV projects that call for cords can still be streamlined using AVoIP (AudioVisual over Internet Protocol).
 AVoIP eliminates the need for specialized cables, allowing businesses to run their AV technology through a CAT cable.
-Instead of running AV through a single switch with a restricted number of inputs and outputs, users can connect additional switches and transmitters to the network for seamless broa
+Instead of running AV through a single switch with a restricted number of inputs and outputs, users can connect additional switches and transmitters to the network for seamless broadcasting.

 Next year, executives will focus on how to drive the best hybrid experience for remote and in-office workers.
 For businesses planning multiple collaboration spaces, AVoIP can help simplify the process.
 It can transmit information hundreds of feet, and the data source accessed through it can be changed across all screens quickly – meaning two rooms can collaborate with each other quickly and efficiently.